WAVI-ice-sheet-model/WAVIhpc/CONTRIBUTING.md

 If you are reporting a bug, please include:

 * Your operating system name and version.
-* Any details about your local setup that might be helpful in troubleshooting.
+* Any details about your local setup, or HPC platform that might be helpful in troubleshooting.
 * Detailed steps to reproduce the bug.

 ### Implement Features